Historic Transportation Canals Marker Grant Program

 The Historic Transportation Canals Marker Grant Program is designed to promote cultural tourism and commemorate the history of transportation canals in the United States.

 The markers in this program must recognize a historical fact that occurred more than 50 years from the year of your application.
 Currently, that year is 1969.
-We ask that applicants only submit proposals that have historic significance within that time-frame.
-Proposals that don’t fit the time-frame will be disqualified.
+Applications that don’t fit the time-frame will be disqualified.
 Canal markers in this program must be installed near an existing or former canal site.Apply for Grant

 Canal marker grants are available to 501(c)(3) organizations, nonprofit academic institutions, and municipalities within the United States of America.
 Interested individuals are encouraged to contact an eligible local organization, such as a municipal historian or historical organization.
 They will often apply for the grant on behalf of the individual.